openharmony/docs/en/application-dev/reference/apis/js-apis-storage-statistics.md

 > - The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 > - API version 9 is a canary version for trial use.
 The APIs of this version may be unstable.

-The APIs of this module can be used to obtain storage space information, including the space of built-in and plug-in memory cards, space occupied by different types of data, and space of application data.
+Obtains storage space information, including the space of built-in and plug-in memory cards, space occupied by different types of data, and space of application data.

 ## Modules to Import